WRopero/data_challenge_repo/README.md

 To expose the App: ```docker run -p 8000:8000 fastapiapp ```

 The source code was taken from github.
-The git client wasinstalled in the Ec2 instance.
+The git client was installed in the Ec2 instance.

 Installing docker within the Amazon Linux Free tier instance:
 - `sudo dnf update -y`